 - iPhone 7/7 Plus

-Press and hole the 'Sleep/Wake' and 'Volume Down' button together until the Apple logo appears.
+Press and hold the 'Sleep/Wake' and 'Volume Down' button together until the Apple logo appears.
 Leave them once after that.

 - iPhone 8/8 Plus/iPhone X or Later